top of page

 Benefits of Sustained-Release Dihydroberberine (150 mg twice daily):

-• Has antimicrobial activity—especially helpful for hidden gut issues like SIBO
+• Antimicrobial activity—especially helpful for hidden gut issues like SIBO

 • Naturally promotes GLP-1 pathways, helping amplify satiety and reduce cravings